 We are subject to the Volcker Rule, which generally prohibits, subject to exceptions, insured depository institutions, bank holding companies, and their affiliates (together, "Banking Entities") from engaging in "proprietary trading" or acquiring or retaining an ownership interest in a hedge fund or private equity fund ("covered funds").
 Banking Entities engaged in proprietary trading and/or investments in covered funds must establish a Volcker Rule-specific compliance program.
 We are required to adopt a program, which is designed to be effective in ensuring compliance with the Volcker Rule, however, in connection with their examinations, regulators will assess the sufficiency and adequacy of our program.
 The Volcker Rule also limits investments in, and relationships with, covered funds.
 The conformance period for compliance with the rule with respect to investments in certain illiquid funds has been extended, and Banking Entities may still apply for an additional five-year extension with respect to investments in certain illiquid funds.
 We maintain a number of private equity investments, some of which meet the definition of covered funds under the Volcker Rule.
-The extension of the conformance deadline provides us with additional time to realize the value of these investments in due course and implement any additional actions necessary for conformance with the rule.
-Certain of our covered funds satisfied the Federal Reserve's criteria for further extension, and we applied for an extension in 2016, although there is no assurance that any such extension will be granted.
+The extension of the conformance deadline provides us with additional time (up to July 2022) to realize the value of these investments in due course and implement any additional actions necessary for conformance with the rule.

-Basel III and U.S. Capital Rules
+U.S. Capital Rules and Basel III